run-x/opta-docs/content/en/docs/Modules reference/Environment modules/aws.md

 ## aws-base
 This module is the "base" module for creating an environment in aws.
 It sets up the VPCs, default kms key and the db/cache subnets.
-Defaults are set to work 99% of the time, assuming no funny networking constraints (you'll know them if you have them), so _no need to set any of the fields or no what the outputs do_.
+Defaults are set to work 99% of the time, assuming no funny networking constraints (you'll know them if you have them), so _no need to set any of the fields or know what the outputs do_.

 *Fields*
 * `total_ipv4_cidr_block` -- Optional.
 This is the total cidr block for the VPC.
 Defaults to "10.0.0.0/16"